derwells/multithreaded-fileserver/docs/introduction.md

 This project is made for the completion of CS 140 21.1 Project 2.
 It is a **Level 4** implementation.

 The documentation was made using Doxygen.
+See `README.md` for a quick guide.

 The implementation is divided into two files:
- - `defs.h`: contains `typedef struct` definitions and other useful macros.
+ - `defs.h`: Dontains `typedef struct` definitions and other useful macros.
- - `file_server.c`: driver program.
+ - `file_server.c`: Driver program.
 Additional files are included.
 They are used in testing.
-- `generator.py`: Python script used for semi-automated testing
+- `generator.py`: Python script used for semi-automated testing.
-- `autotest.sh`: Entrypoint for automated testing
+- `autotest.sh`: Entrypoint for automated testing.
-- `.gdbinit-sample`: GDB commands for testing Level 3
+- `.gdbinit-sample`: GDB commands for testing Level 3.
-- `concurrency.test`: Input for testing concurrency
+- `concurrency.test`: Input for testing concurrency.
-- `integrity.test`: Small integrity test input
+- `integrity.test`: Small integrity test input.
+- `valgrind-out.txt`: Used to show dynamic memory is safely freed.

 Refer to the program documentation for a detailed description of each file.